fairdatapoint/fairdatapoint.github.io/index.md

 The FAIR Data Point protocol contains a component to notify a client of updates to its data.
 This _ping_ system allows for the creation of networks of FAIR Data points that can be queried as a single unit.
 You can see a first instance of this at work in the FAIR Data Point [HOME Server](https://home.fairdatapoint.org/).
 This functionality will still be extended.

 # Protocol implementations
-The reference implementation is not the only FAIR Data Point implementation in existence:
+There are several FAIR Data Point implementations in existence:
+* The [reference implementation](https://github.com/FAIRDataTeam/FAIRDataPoint) as described above.
 * The [MOLGENIS](https://www.molgenis.org) software supports the FAIR Data Point protocol.
 * [Castor](https://www.castoredc.com) currently supports a previous version.
 * The [Netherlands eScience Center](https://www.esciencecenter.nl) have their own [implementation](https://github.com/NLeSC/fairdatapoint).